feinson/Machine-learning-pipeline/README.md

-# ai-core-airbnb
+# Machine Learning Pipeline

-This was a project I completed for the AiCore data science specialism course.
-It involves processing tabular and image data, including data cleaning in Pandas, followed by building a pipeline to train and test various machine learning models to make predictions from the data.
+This was a project involves creating a pipeline for hyperparameter tuning and testing of machine learning models and neural networks.
+The initial data is in the form of an unclean csv file with data on AirBnB listings, as well as unprocessed images of the data.
+There are scripts for processing the tabular and image data, including data cleaning in Pandas.
+There is then a pipeline to train and test various machine learning models to make predictions from the data.
 The files ```modelling_regression.py``` and ```modelling_classification.py``` contain pipelines for testing various models from SKlearn.
 This works by performing a grid search to find the best hyperparameters for each model, and then comparing the different models to each other.
 The ```neural_network.py``` functions similarly, but this time a custom neural network is built and trained in PyTorch, according to the hyperparameters.
-Note that the image data, and tensorboard runs are gitignored.
+Note that the image data, and tensorboard runs are gitignored for efficiency.

 ## Summary of what I have learnt
     - How to clean and wrangle data with Pandas.